 Deductions for all other contributions (including contributions of cash) are limited to 60% of AGI.1

 Your ability to take itemized deductions may be subject to certain other limitations.
+Business entities using a Corporate Giving Account may have different tax considerations.
 Please contact your tax advisor to determine your tax deductibility limits.

 Fidelity Charitable donors may be eligible to take an itemized deduction valued on the date their charitable contribution to Fidelity Charitable is made, subject to the general limitations described below.
 Your deduction will depend, in part, on the type of asset that you contribute.